 u-blox has invested over CHF 1 billion in our core IP over the last 15 years.
 Our intellectual property (IP), which includes patents, trademarks, copyrights, and trade secrets, comprises some of our most valuable assets.
 We treat it extremely carefully to protect our market position and competitive advantage.
 Moreover, we invest heavily in growing this IP portfolio every year, with more than 20% of our revenue dedicated to R&D to generate a constant flow of innovation.
 Equally important, we respect the intellectual property rights of others.
 We are willing licensees to standard essential patents (SEPs).

 Our company-wide security function, led by our Corporate Security Management team, utilizes our Information Security Management System aligned with ISO/IEC 27001 and Common Criteria (ISO/IEC 15408) requirements.
 In addition, specialized security experts and other stakeholders from across our business are responsible for the security of our physical sites worldwide, as well as our information systems, products, and services.
 The Executive Committee reviews and steers the security status and activities in the quarterly Corporate Security Steering meeting.
 The company has an information security training program annually.
+The Board of Directors receives a quarterly Cyber Security Report.
+The company does not have an information security risk insurance policy.

 u-blox does not collect or use sensitive personal data for business purposes. u-blox complies with applicable data privacy laws.
 Particular attention is given to ensuring compliance with regard to the collection of personal data of our employees.
 We protect this data per the policies and procedures in our Information Security Management System (ISMS).